 T-Mobile's HTC One M7 is set to receive an over-the-air update tomorrow, September 10th, that will deliver Android 4.4.3 along with Wi-Fi calling enhancements.
 HTC's Mo Versi, the company's Vice President of Product Management, took to Twitter this weekend to deliver the news in his usual fashion.

 T-Mobile has long supported Wi-Fi calling, a feature that lets users circumvent a poor mobile connection by tapping into their home network instead.
-It's functionality that another carrier only started to implement just this year.
 Read More

 The HTC One M8 is the current pride and joy of HTC, but the M7 is still a fine device with access to Android 4.4 and Sense 6.
 Today you can get this phone for the downright reasonable price of $349.99 with free standard shipping in the US.